India criticises Malaysia, Turkey for statements on Kashmir

 India on Friday criticised Turkey and Malaysia for their statements attacking New Delhi on the Kashmir issue.
-External Affairs Minister Raveesh Kumar said India's recent decision related to Jammu and Kashmir is an internal matter of the country.
+External Affairs Ministry spokesperson Raveesh Kumar said India's recent decision related to Jammu and Kashmir is an internal matter of the country.

 Raising the Kashmir issue at the UN, Malaysian Prime Minister Mahathir Mohamad alleged that India has "invaded and occupied" Jammu and Kashmir and asked New Delhi to work with Pakistan to resolve the issue.
 Turkey too criticised India over the situation in Kashmir.